jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

           {1: 'boom'}
       )

-the terminal shows passing tests confirming that integers_ can be used as `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ keys
+the terminal shows passing tests showing that integers_ can be used as `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ keys

 refactor: make it better
 #################################################################################